Strategies

 • Reduce intersection crashes by improving visibility, simplifying driver decisions and reducing conflict points:

-• Advanced warning signs for inconspicuous intersections.
+• Warning signs for inconspicuous intersections.

 • Retroreflective backplates on signals.